-First Nations refers to the original people on this land; separate from the Inuit.
-In Canada, the history of First Nations people is interwoven with the creation of the Indian Act (1876).
+rs to the original people on this land; separate from the Inuit.
+In Canada, the history of First Nations people is interwoven 1876).
 People of First Nations heritage may be referred to as Status or Non-Status.

-Status, refers to people who identify with a First Nation community-ancestral land and are registered with the government of Canada through the Crown-Indigenous Relations and Northern Affairs Canada (CIRNAC).
-Non-Status, refers to people who identify with a First Nation community-ancestral land but are not registered through CIRNAC.
+people who identify with a First Nation community-ancestral land and are registered with the government of Canada throons and Northern Affairs Canada (CIRNAC).
+Non-Status, refers to people who identify with a First Nation community-ance ough CIRNAC.

-\ There are more than 600 distinct First Nations and 50 First Languages across Canada.
+than 600 distinct First Nations and 50 First Languages across Canada.